NithinMahesh1/DataStructuresNotes/README.md

 What languages are managed and unmanaged?
-- With memory collecion a managed language deals with removing the memory from the heap after the program executes
+- With memory collection a managed language deals with removing the memory from the heap after the program executes
 - Managed languages remove this automatically (most modern languages do this)
 - Unmanaged languages require the coder to remove the memory from the heap (such as C and C++)